The Right Way to Price a Handmade Product (Step-by-Step Formula)

 What you should be pricing your products at depends on so many variables, that you really can’t follow one basic formula to a T.

-I’m going to share a simpler way to look at pricing that allows you to set prices based on what works for your business.
+I’m going to share a different way to look at pricing that allows you to set prices based on what works for your business.

 pricing handmade products